- Blog

 We split between two banks.
 We use Bank of America and a smaller, localized bank.

 Bank of America is for bills only.
 We deposit exactly enough to cover our bills every month, with a little cushion.
-We do this because FI works out of state 6 months a year with no direct deposit option, so this allows him to deposit his work checks into a large, national, easier to find bank.
+We do this because Fiance works out of state 6 months a year with no direct deposit option, so this allows him to deposit his work checks into a large, national, easier to find bank.
 I withdraw the excess and deposit it into the smaller account if needed.

 The smaller account is a local Missouri bank.
 We are very happy with them, and use them for both our savings accounts and spending money.